CDG Airport - Le Havre (Home address - Hotel - Harbour - Cruise terminal)

 Take a look at the MuMa art modern Museum André Malraux

-Passing through Normandy?
-Looking for a cultural activity to do?
-Why not visit the Modern Art Museum André Malraux MuMa.
-It is an essential tourist site to do on site.
+Planning a visit to Normandy?
+Looking for a cultural activity?
+Why not visit the Modern Art Museum André Malraux, also known as MuMa?
+It's an essential tourist spot in the region.

-The Musée d’art Moderne André Malraux MuMa opened its doors in 1961.
-It is a large contemporary building with windows that is located in the region of Normandy and in the town of Le Havre more precisely.
-It is an art museum that attracts around 130,000 visitors per year on average.
-For your information, the André Malraux MuMa Modern Art Museum was created through donations and purchases from the city of Le Havre.
+The André Malraux Modern Art Museum, MuMa, opened its doors in 1961.
+It's a large, contemporary building with a prominent glass facade located in the region of Normandy, specifically in the town of Le Havre.
+This art museum attracts approximately 130,000 visitors per year.
+For your information, the André Malraux MuMa Modern Art Museum was established through donations and acquisitions by the city of Le Havre.

-It is a cultural and art establishment.
-Here you will see a permanent exhibition of several pictures and paintings.
-As its name suggests, it also mainly highlights the works of the writer André Malraux.
-Here you also have several sculptures, graphic arts such as watercolors and pastels or drawings, even photos of different artists.
+MuMa is a cultural and artistic institution, featuring a permanent exhibition of various paintings and photographs.
+As its name suggests, it also predominantly showcases works associated with the writer André Malraux.
+Additionally, it houses a collection of sculptures, graphic arts such as watercolors, pastels, and drawings, and photographs from different artists.

-The Musée d'art Moderne André Malraux MuMa is open Tuesday to Friday from 11 a.m. to 6 p.m. and Saturday and Sunday from 11 a.m. to 7 p.m.
-It is closed on Mondays.
-You can book your ticket online on travel organization sites such as Tripadvisor or other.
-Know that to really appreciate the large collection of this Museum, you must spend 1 to 2 hours there on average.
+Planning to visit the André Malraux Modern Art Museum, MuMa?
+The museum is open from Tuesday to Friday, 11 a.m. to 6 p.m., and on Saturday and Sunday, 11 a.m. to 7 p.m.
+It's closed on Mondays.
+You can book your tickets online through travel organization sites such as TripAdvisor.
+Be aware that to truly appreciate the extensive collection at this museum, you should plan to spend an average of 1 to 2 hours there.

 How to get from CDG airport to Le Havre by private chauffeured car ?

-To reach Le Havre from CDG airport, it takes still more than two and a half hours.
-Nevertheless, this journey promises discoveries.
-Once installed in the private car, you must follow the direction of the West.
+To get to Le Havre from CDG airport, it still takes more than two and a half hours.
+Nevertheless, this journey promises to be full of discoveries.
+Once seated in the private car, you should head west.
 By driving for 4 km, you enter Roissy-en-France.
-The driver will then join A1 / E19 (Autoroute du Nord) to reach La Courneuve.
-It is necessary to join the A86 (Île-de-France surrounding) to arrive at the Tunnel of la Courneuve.
-By driving for about fifteen kilometers and after joining the A14, take the right A13 / E5 (Normandie highway).
-You will still have to be on road for more than 120 km to take the right A131 / E5.
-Continuing for 15 km, take the National Road 182 and go through Le Nais.
-From there, you have to drive for a few minutes and go through Gonfreville-l'Orcher.
+The driver will then merge onto A1 / E19 (Autoroute du Nord) to reach La Courneuve.
+You must join the A86 (Île-de-France peripheral route) to arrive at the Tunnel of La Courneuve.
+After driving about fifteen kilometers and merging onto the A14, take the A13 / E5 (Normandie highway) on the right.
+You will still need to travel for more than 120 km to then take A131 / E5 on the right.
+After continuing for 15 km, take the National Road 182 and pass through Le Nais.
+From there, you'll need to drive a few more minutes and go through Gonfreville-l'Orcher.
 The entrance to Le Havre is 1 km away.
-It is however necessary to drive straight on the Quay George V. It is sufficient to drive one to two minutes to reach Le Havre.
+However, you must drive straight on Quai George V. A drive of one to two minutes will take you to Le Havre.